rbjoergensen/nagios-elasticpulse/README.md

 ## Example of a rule i Nagios.
 I removed the .sh extension and moved it to the /usr/local/nagios/libexec folder.

-I also made it executeable bu Nagios
+I also made it executeable by Nagios

 `chmod +x /usr/local/nagios/libexec/elasticpulse_indexcount`

+## The script takes/needs the following arguments.
+- -H = Elastic hostname eg. elastic.mydomain.com or 192.168.0.55:9200.
+- -t = Timeback, the amount of time to look back when counting new entries.
+- -u = Credentials, username and password eg. elastic:changeme.
+- -i = Indexname eg. notifications
+- -t = datatype of your index eg. logdata or serverdata

 ```sh
 define host{